-We agree that participation and engagement are crucial if we are to give opportunity and voice to our citizens, hence our commitment to co-production of services with our service users and our community development work, particularly with communities in multiple disadvantage.
+We agree that participation and engagement are crucial if we are to give opportunity and voice to our citizens, hence our commitment to co-production of services with our service users and our community development work, particularly with communities experiencing multiple disadvantage.
 We already carry out regular service user surveys and are in the early stages of co-production of commissioned services in line with the principles of the Future Generations and Social Services and Well-being Acts.

-The Council is the lead delivery body for Communities First, and delivers a range of further community development services, including the commissioning of the Change Fund through the Third Sector and the delivery of the food and growing initiative.
+The Council is the lead delivery body for Communities First and its successor programmes, and delivers a range of further community development services, including the commissioning of the Change Fund through the Third Sector.
 This work is essential in developing and maintaining services at the heart of communities as well as finding initial engagement opportunities to hook people into services that can help in their further development and involvement.

-As a social housing provider, the Council also delivers our annual tenant participation strategy, supporting tenant involvement and participation.
+As a social housing provider, the Council also delivers our Tenant Participation Strategy, supporting tenant involvement and participation.

 Baseline information is essential if we are to target our services effectively.
-If for example we know that a household has poor income, no-one working and is in receipt of benefit we can predict that other issues may arise.
+If, for example, we know that a household has poor income, due to low pay and/or reliance on benefits, we can predict that other issues may arise.
 It makes sense to target that household giving benefits advice and/or employability support to encourage where possible and raise income.
-We have therefore as an early win for this strategy commissioned Policy in Practice to work alongside the Council's Revenue and Benefits Team to identify the cumulative effect of benefit reforms on households in Swansea in order that we can target our services more effectively.
-This information will be taken to the Council's Poverty Forum to analyse and develop a response which could include:
+As an early win for this strategy, we have therefore commissioned Policy in Practice to work alongside the Council's Revenue and Benefits Team to identify the cumulative effect of benefit reforms on households in Swansea in order that we can target our services more effectively.
+We will present this information to the Council's Poverty Forum19 to analyse and develop a response, which could include: